alex-hyett-cko/docker-dotnet-mono-aws/README.md

 - Map the docker socket into the container, enabling us to build docker images inside a running container

   See this article for further reading. http://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/

-  We're using the approach mentioned in *Solution* at the end of the article, the docker cli client binary not being mapped but installed in the image.
+  We're using the approach mentioned in _Solution_ at the end of the article, the docker cli client binary not being mapped but installed in the image.

 - Map the .aws credentials directory, so that we are able to authorize and push to ECR
 - Map the .nuget folder, to speed up nuget download and use the common cache of packages

 ![teamcity-build-step-command-line-config](doc/teamcity-build-step-command-line-config.png)

 ## Versions

 The following versions are currently available on Docker hub.

-- stefanogajoncko/dotnet-mono-aws:2.2.100-mono-6.4.0-aws-1.16.286
-- danielmunchcko/dotnet-mono-aws:2.0.5-sdk-2.1.4-mono-5.4.1.7-aws-1.14.32
-- danielmunchcko/dotnet-mono-aws:2.0.6-sdk-2.1.101-mono-5.10.0.160-aws-1.14.56
-- danielmunchcko/dotnet-mono-aws:2.1.300-rc1-mono-5.12.0.226-aws-1.15.21 - DO NOT USE, issue with GitVersion
-- danielmunchcko/dotnet-mono-aws:2.1.300-rc1-mono-5.12.0.226-aws-1.15.26
-- danielmunchcko/dotnet-mono-aws:2.1.302-mono-5.12.0.301-aws-1.15.65
+- alexhyettcko/dotnet-mono-aws:2.2.100-mono-6.4.0-aws-1.16.286

 Additionally there are those images available:

-- stefanogajoncko/dotnet:2.2.100: Based straight on microsoft/dotnet:2.2.100-sdk-stretch, with additional dependencies for GitVersion and docker cli
-- danielmunchcko/dotnet:2.2.100: Based straight on microsoft/dotnet:2.2.100-sdk-stretch, with additional dependencies for GitVersion and docker cli
+- alexhyettcko/dotnet:2.2.100: Based straight on microsoft/dotnet:2.2.100-sdk-stretch, with additional dependencies for GitVersion and docker cli
-- danielmunchcko/dotnet:2.2.100-node-10.15.0: Same as above, with node 10.15.0
-- danielmunchcko/dotnet:2.1.302: Based straight on microsoft/dotnet:2.1.302-sdk-stretch, with additional dependencies for GitVersion
-- danielmunchcko/dotnet:2.1.402: Based straight on microsoft/dotnet:2.1.402-sdk-stretch, with additional dependencies for GitVersion and docker cli
-- danielmunchcko/dotnet:2.1.302-node-10.7.0: Same as above, with node 10.7.0
-- danielmunchcko/dotnet:2.1.402-aws-1.16.47: Same as above, with aws cli tools 1.16.47 Use Git history to find their corresponding `Dockerfile` source.
+  Use Git history to find their corresponding `Dockerfile` source.